how their benefits are reduced, and how it applies to spouses and

 reduction.
 Those hired before 1984 had a choice—if they stayed with CSRS, they

-2. In addition to working long enough to qualify for a pension, the client had
+may be subject to the WEP. - In addition to working long enough to qualify for a pension, the client had

 “substantial earnings” in a Social Security-covered job.
 These are shown in